rforbiodatascience22/2022_group5_final_project/README.md

 - in folder figures you can see the figures we created during our workflow for this project

-- you load the plots you create while running the code in the results folder
+- you will load the plots which you create while running the code in the results folder